 e.
 With time, the shooter will develop a subconscious feeling and acquire experience that enables him to become rapidly oriented to wind conditions and to make the necessary corrections for carrying out accurate fire under adverse conditions.

-2. Adverse weather conditions such as cold, hot or rainy weather or extreme light conditions pose problems that can be solved in the same manner as in wind shooting.
-Be determined to adhere the fundamentals and ignore the distraction of adverse weather.
+conditions pose problems that can be solved in the same manner as in wind shooting.
+Be

 a.
-It is advisable to carry a raincoat with you at all times and a plastic cover for your gun box to keep your equipment dry.
-Most ranges have covered firing points that help to keep the competitors dry during rainy weather.
+It is advisable to carry a raincoat with you at all times and a plastic cover

 b.
 During cold weather the shooter must obviously wear warm clothing to include insulated underwear.
 When the shooter becomes shivering cold it is difficult to hold the sights in perfect alignment, or retain sensitive trigger control.
 Hand warmers are very good and are small enough to keep in the gun box or pocket.
 Light weight lubricating oil must be used in cold weather to prevent malfunction of weapons.